TeamVanced/Vanced/.github/ISSUE_TEMPLATE/bug_report.md

 **Vanced version**
 Replace me with the exact version of vanced you are using.
 It is mandatory to report issues from the latest available versions only.
 For example, v16.16.38

+**Link used to download vanced**
+Replace here with the source/link you used to download and install on your device.

 **Android version**
 Replace me with the version of Android your device have.
 For example, Android 11